Translate Dream Symbolism:

 Symbolism is understood in context.

-Symbolism can be identified by explaining in simplest terms what you see or experience in a dream.
+Symbolism can be translated by explaining in simplest terms what you see or experience in a dream.
 For example, a map is used to find your way somewhere or figure out where you’re at.
-Simplify the idea and translate it to your life, and the symbolism can mean you need direction and guidance in general or with something specific.
-Direction or guidance related to a goal you’re trying to reach, becoming the person you want to be, a problem you’re trying solve, an answer to a question, a wish to fulfill.
-As symbolism, a map equals direction.
-Not north, south, east or west — personal direction.
-Providing direction is the essence of what a map does for you.
-It can also tell you where you are at with something, a “YOU ARE HERE” marker.
-Translate that idea to your life and what does it mean?
+Simplify the idea and translate it to your life, and the symbolism can mean you need direction and guidance in general or with something specific related to reaching a goal: solving a problem, answering a question, making a decision, or fulfilling a wish.
+As symbolism, a map equals direction — personal direction, not literal.
+It can also tell you where you are at with something, a “YOU ARE HERE” marker, for example where you’re at in a relationship or your career.

 You react while dreaming based on subconscious knowledge of what everything means (see: Three Simple Facts about Dreams).
 Your feelings show in how you react while dreaming to the story as it’s presented to you.
 How you react can tell you what the dream symbolism means.